 - Preheat oven to 400

-- Cook the chicken on each side for 1-2 minutes then set aside on a plate.
+- Cook the chicken on each side for 1-2 minutes then set aside on a plate

-- Cover with foil and bake for 15-20 minutes.
+- Cover with a lid (or foil) and bake for 20 minutes

 - Remove the lid and continue cooking in the oven for 10 minutes

 - Carefully take the pan out of the oven (a hot handle always needs a towel on it to show others it's hot and be careful)